hasanmoudud/geocompr/main.md

 This can feel like breaking free from the metaphorical 'glass ceiling' imposed by GUI-based proprietary geographic information systems (see Table \@ref(tab:gdsl) for a definition of GUI) without having to setup a complex IDE environment needed for some languages.
 What is more, advanced users might even extend R with the power of other languages (e.g., C++ through **Rcpp** or Python through **reticulate**; see also section \@ref(software-for-geocomputation)).

-An example showing R's flexibility with regard to geographic software development the development of **leaflet** [@R-leaflet], a package for making interactive maps that has been extended by the R community, as we'll see in Chapter \@ref(adv-map).
+An example showing R's flexibility and evolving geographic capabilities is **leaflet** [@R-leaflet].
+We'll see in Chapter \@ref(adv-map) how this interactive mapping package has been extended: there are now many ways to generate interactive geographic data visualizations from the R command line.
 Thanks to these developments the statement that R has "limited interactive [plotting] facilities" [@bivand_applied_2013] is no longer true.
 This is demonstrated by the following code chunk (which creates Figure \@ref(fig:interactive)).